duleorlovic/blog/_posts/2017-05-03-bootstrap-front-end-framework.markdown

 `div` is block element and by default it will be stacked.
 Bootstrap grid is mobile first, so three `.col-md-4` will be stacked until desktop, so on desktop, large and extra large desktop it will be like three equal width columns.
-You do not need to define all 12, `.col` will occupy rest of place.
+You do not need to define all 12, `.col` will occupy rest of place. `.col-auto` will occupy only that is needed (based on it's contents, it uses `max-width: 100%`).
 When you specify for sm, you do not need to specify for md or lg. `col-xs-12` is `width: 100%` which is default so no need to write that.
 Write only when you need columns.